 The purpose of this course is to provide the student with a foundation of current knowledge and practice in beginning strength training.
 Fall, spring.
+Prerequisite/Co-requisite: KIN 1100.

 KINESIOLOGY 1114.
 AQUA FITNESS.

 The purpose of this course is to provide students the opportunity to improve cardiovascular endurance through aquatic resistance exercises.
 The student will learn how to move in the aquatic environment safely while efficiently using water as a resistance modality for enhancing muscular and cardiovascular fitness.